richchapler/AzureSolutionsDocumentation/docs/Infrastructure_DataExplorer.md

 #### Database
 _Note: These instructions can apply to either Data Explorer Clusters or Synapse Data Explorer Pools_

+Complete the following steps:

 * Navigate to your instance of Data Explorer and click **+ Add database** on the main page
 * Complete the resulting **Azure Data Explorer Database** pop-out form and then click **Create**

   <img src="https://user-images.githubusercontent.com/44923999/178294501-96d06134-e93c-4bd6-ba67-414c6be5841c.png" width="800" title="Snipped: July 8, 2022" />

+#### Table
+_Note: There are many ways to execute KQL {e.g., Kusto Explorer App, Azure Portal "Query", etc... choose your favorite_

+Complete the following steps:

+* Modify and execute the following KQL:

+  .create table t ( d:dynamic )